MicrosoftDocs/azure-devops-docs/docs/work/customize/reference/witadmin/witadmin-customize-and-manage-objects-for-tracking-work.md

 > The **witadmin** command-line tool is not supported on Visual Studio Team Services.
 Instead, you use [inherited processes](../../../../organizations/settings/work/manage-process.md).

-As the following illustration shows, you manage categories and types of and work items for each team project.
-You manage global lists, types of links, and fields in work item for each team project collection.
-You can customize global workflow for a team project or a collection.
+As the following illustration shows, you manage categories and types of and work items for each project.
+You manage global lists, types of links, and fields in work item for each project collection.
+You can customize global workflow for a project or a collection.

 ![Work Item Tracking Objects](_img/pnt_wit_objects.png "PNT_WIT_Objects")